KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/psalm-23-line-by-line.md

 > *Cup overflows — the reception exceeds the container, transmission outward.*
 > *Tov vachesed pursuing where adversaries would pursue — the Pursuit-Inversion.*
 > *I will dwell, I will return — both readings, dwelling as the arrived return.*
-> *House of YHWH — reciprocal to the Logos's tabernacling among us.*
+> *House of YHWH — reciprocal to the incarnate-Logos's tabernacling among us.*
 > *Length of days — across the embodied duration and beyond.*
 > *The centropic-traversal complete at individual-devotional scale.*